freespace/arduino-ADS7825/README.md

 Commands that do not result in immediate output, such as `s` will output either `OK` or `ERRx` to indicate success or error, followed by `\n`. `x` is an error code that will specify the error that occured.
 See `errors.h` for list of error codes.

+Where not specified, numbers are always sent as ASCII to facilitate ease of manual operation.

 ## Interrupts